skgen/melkor/README.md

 </div>

-🚧 Beta Software
+🚧 Alpha Software

-Melkor is currently in beta status.
+Melkor v2 is currently in Alpha status.
 While it can already handle most production use cases, there may still be bugs and rough edges.

 # Melkor